There are two main elements to the costs of your conveyancing transaction.

 All time spent on your matter is recorded in units of six minutes.
 This may include meeting with you and others; reading, preparing and drafting documents; making and receiving telephone calls; sending and receiving emails and letters; dictating notes of our meetings/telephone calls and about work carried out; researching; travelling; and preparation of detailed costs estimates, schedules and bills.

-The current hourly rate is £220 plus VAT.
-However, if Andrew & Andrew Solicitors are appointed as Personal Representative(s) of the estate, the costs are increased to an hourly rate of £250 plus VAT.
+The current hourly rate is £295 plus VAT.
+However, if Andrew & Andrew Solicitors are appointed as Personal Representative(s) of the estate, as well as the hourly rate, Andrew & Andrew will charge a percentage of the deceased gross Estate.

 Each year, the hourly rates are reviewed.
 Please note hourly rates could also be subject to change dependent on the role, qualification and experience of the fee earner dealing with your matter.